KeYProject/key-docs/docs/Development/Gradle.md

    View… -> Gradle*.
-6. For making the classpath files finally suitable for the development in Eclipse, call `gradle eclipse` (if this doesn't work, try first calling `gradle cleanEclipse`) and you are good to.
+6. For making the classpath files finally suitable for the development in Eclipse, call `gradle eclipse` (if this doesn't work, try first calling `gradle cleanEclipse`) and you are good to go.

 #### Troubleshooting